mui/material-ui/packages/pigment-css-react/README.md

 `;
 ```

-The actual CSS output would be:
+Then the actual CSS output would be:

 ```css
 .cmip3v5 {